The average hourly pay for a Bellman is $10.12.

 Bellmen often open the hotels’ main doors for their guests and carry their luggage to or from their hotel rooms.
 They may acquaint their guests with their rooms' features, such as how to operate televisions, locate light switches, operate the heater and/or air conditioner, and so on.
 Bellmen are of…Read more

-Greet customers, guide them to check-in or their room and explain amenities and services.
+- Greet customers, guide them to check-in or their room and explain amenities and services.

-Bring room service orders to customers and ensure customer needs are met.
+- Bring room service orders to customers and ensure customer needs are met.

 - Provide customers with directions and information on attractions in the surrounding area.